Rabies Treatment & Management

 The rarity of human rabies hinders timely testing of therapies.
 Immunomodulatory therapies such as rabies immunoglobulin, rabies vaccine, and interferon have not altered outcomes in trials.

-Steroids, which are usually indicated in the treatment of local vaccine reactions or cerebral edema, are contraindicated because of increased mortality noted in animal studies and because they reduce the response to the vaccine.
+Steroids, which usually are indicated in the treatment of local vaccine reactions or cerebral edema, are contraindicated because of increased mortality noted in animal studies and because they reduce the response to the vaccine.

 Transfer